 - Ordering and administering diagnostic tests

 - Educating patients about the benefits of healthy nutritional and exercise choices for disease prevention

 - Providing mental health support

 In states where nurse practitioners have full practice authority, they are able to act as primary care providers.
 In fact, according to the American Association of Nurse Practitioners, 89.7 percent of NPs are certified in an area of primary care, while 69 percent actually deliver primary care.
 The section “Why We Need Nurse Practitioners,” breaks down why this is important.

 Key Differences: Nurse Practitioner vs. Doctor

 Nurse practitioners and medical doctors share many of the same responsibilities.
 In 22 states and Washington D.C., NPs have full practice authority, which means they can evaluate patients, order and interpret diagnostic tests, create and manage treatment plans, and prescribe medications—all without physician oversight.
 In the remaining states, nurse practitioners have reduced or restricted practice, which means they must have a medical doctor sign off on certain patient care decisions.2

-To become a nurse practitioner and especially to become a doctor, you must undergo notoriously rigorous schooling.
+To become a nurse practitioner and especially to become a primary care physician, you must undergo notoriously rigorous schooling.
 However, both career paths are also extremely rewarding, and whether you decide to pursue nursing school or medical school, you will be working to improve the lives of others.

-One advantage of becoming a nurse practitioner is that students are more easily able to keep working during school.
-Particularly with online graduate nursing programs, it’s very possible to hold down a job while getting your degree, as online learning programs offer greater flexibility.
+One advantage of becoming a nurse practitioner is that students are more easily able to keep working while earning their nursing practitioner degree.
+Particularly with online graduate nursing programs, it’s very possible to hold down a job while getting your doctoral degree or master’s degree, as online learning programs offer greater flexibility.